tayloraswift/swift-unidoc/Guides/Quickstart.md

 # unidoc-build swift-nio -f --input /projects
 ```

 Unidoc will then launch a `swift build` process, which could take a few minutes.
-It will then compile, upload, and link the documentation, which should take a few seconds.
+It will then compile, upload, and link the documentation.
 When it is done, you should see a new documentation volume under **Recent docs** named *swift-nio*.
 Because the documentation is local, it will have the version number `0.0.0`.

 >   Note:
->   If the `swift build` process fails, make sure you did not attempt to build the package locally before.
-If you did, your host-generated build artifacts will conflict with the container-generated build artifacts, and the build will fail.
+>   If you built the package locally before, your host-generated build artifacts will conflict with the container-generated build artifacts, and the build might fail.
 You can fix this by deleting the `.build` directory in the project directory.

 ## Advanced workflows